Frequently asked questions

 If this is the first time you are using Collection Manager to set holdings in WorldCat: You will need to turn on the setting that applies to all of your collections.
-Visit our Set and maintain holdings document for instructions.

 If you have been using Collection Manager to set holdings in WorldCat: When OCLC adds your library-specific collections, the setting to maintain holdings in WorldCat will be activated automatically.

 Note: If you have set holdings in WorldCat via another service (Connexion, batchload, etc.), Collection Manager will take over the holdings maintenance for all titles/OCLC numbers represented in Collection Manager.
 If at some point a title is added to or removed from the collection or you disable holdings maintenance, the changes will be reflected and your holdings in WorldCat will be maintained.